somiibo/module-package-examples/README.md

 #### event: 'submit'
 - `data` <[Object]> The user's settings serialized into a JSON object

 Emitted when the settings are saved by the user.
+Any changes made to the `data` object will overwrite the user's settings.

 Examples:
 ```js